128technology/docs/docs/config_ldap.md

 ### User Verification

 :::important
 Do **NOT** manually create local user accounts for LDAP users.
 They are automatically added based on the details for each user returned from the LDAP server.
+Manually creating local users prevents the use of the LDAP server for authentication.
 :::

 The first time a user successfully logs in to the Conductor or Router (using either the CLI or the GUI) the SSR reaches out to the JumpCloud LDAP server and configures the user environment.
 Below is an example CLI login output of an LDAP authenticated user: